 With so many organizations struggling to retain employees, one would be wise to investigate ways in which the employee experience can be improved.
 After all, employees leave for a variety of reasons.
 While pay and benefits are obvious ones, lack of opportunity has been reported to be a factor for many.
 But if you think that employees are only looking for promotions, you’re wrong.
 Many workers feel stuck in their current career paths, and while they want to work for their current employers, they leave because they don’t believe lateral career moves into other areas in the company are possible.
-And if these employees don’t leave, their engagement can dwindle and productivity decline.
+If these employees don’t leave, their engagement can dwindle, and productivity decline.

 Contrary to popular belief, not all paths to success are linear.
 In fact, it’s much less common nowadays for people to continue on a straight path from graduation all the way to leadership.
 There are many in executive roles, like Lisa Alteri, Chief People Officer of Kraft Heinz U.S., whose path to success was not linear.
 Because making a lateral career move often necessitates acquiring new skills and knowledge, such paths often do equate to a step up.